dalealleshouse/zero-to-devops/README.md

 ```

 This tells K8S to request healthz.html every 2 seconds and restart the pod upon
 a bad request.
-The following command simulate such a failure.
+The following commands simulate such a failure.

 ```
 kubectl get pods